grafzahl-io/leaflet-overpass-layer/README.md

 # Leaflet OverPass Layer

-This plugin is a fork of https://github.com/kartenkarsten/leaflet-layer-overpass
+This plugin is a fork of https://github.com/GuillaumeAmat/leaflet-overpass-layer forked by https://github.com/kartenkarsten/leaflet-layer-overpass

 ## What is it?
 A [Leaflet](http://leafletjs.com/) plugin to create a custom POI overlay - thanks to the [OSM](http://www.openstreetmap.org/) dataset and the [Overpass API](http://overpass-api.de/)

+This fork will provide a more extensible version with more options and a deeper implementation of overpass features.

 ## Installation